atculpepper/buonanno-prints/README.md

-# Movie Sagas
+# Buonanno Prints

 ## Description

-This project is a work in progress!
-I am working on creating a movie database that shows movie data on the DOM.
-When an individual listing is clicked, the user should be taken to a "/details" view, where more information about the selected movie is displayed.
-From "/details," the user will have access to an "edit" button where the user can update the Title and Description of the selected movie.
-Using redux sagas, this information will be communicated to the server and the server will respond with updated database information, which will be rendered to the DOM.
+This project is in development.
+I am working on creating a print gallery for a private collector of Italian Renaissance architectural prints.
+When an individual print listing is clicked, the user is taken taken to a "/details" view, where more information about the selected print is displayed.
+From "/details," the user has the ability to edit the listing and update the Title and Description of the selected print.

-Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).
+## Technologies

+- PERN stack (Postgres, Express, React, Node.js)
+- Redux
+- Redux-saga
+- React-router-dom
+- pg
+- Axios
+- Styled with Material UI